ansible/ansible-dev-tools/docs/contributor-guide.md

 ## Container testing

-`pytest` has been extended facilitate testing a container.
+`pytest` has been extended to facilitate testing a container.

 ```shell
 Custom options: